-Note that setting the property value to null or an empty string is equivalent to deleting the existing value.
+Setting the property value to null or an empty string is equivalent to deleting the existing value.
 A default value (if it is defined for this property) will be used by the format backend in this case.

-5.50.19 setProperty
+5.51.19 setProperty